Scala Tutorials Part #1 - Getting Started with Scala

 Getting Started with Scala

-This is the first part of a tutorial series that ill be publishing on scala.
+This is the first part of a tutorial series that ill be writing on Scala.
 Check here for the full series.

-If you are from Java there are lot of things that can be difficult to get your head around, and the most easiest way to learn this is to unlearn and learn.
+If you are from Java there are lot of things that can be difficult to get your head around, and the most easiest way is to unlearn and re-learn them.

 Let’s get started.